 While some people will still want to repaint to suit their own tastes, many new homeowners won’t be able to afford to repaint quite yet.
 Keeping the walls a light color ensure that their furniture and existing decor items will more than likely work in their new home.

-Stick to a simple palette of gray or greige.
-In the past few years, the trends leaned towards cooler grays but in 2020, many homeowners are opting for slightly warmer grays or “greige” paint colors.
+The paint colors you should choose should be a simple palette of gray or greige.
+In the past few years, the trends leaned towards cooler grays but in 2023, many homeowners are opting for slightly warmer grays or “greige” paint colors.
 These warmer neutrals keep the walls warm while still maintaining the light and bright feeling.